-When you dig into the statistics, you soon realise that there is a compelling relationship between the increase of skin cancer diagnostics and the mass-marketing of commercial sunscreen that began in the late 1950's.
+When you dig into the statistics, you soon realise that there is a compelling relationship between the increase of skin cancer diagnoses and the mass-marketing of commercial sunscreen that began in the late 1950's.

 Skin cancer rates on the rise

 According to the Australian Cancer Council's website, two in three Australians will be diagnosed with skin cancer by age 70, and more than 750,000 people are treated for one or more non-melanoma skin cancers each year.

 The figures are similar per capita for other developed countries, where people have been force fed, fear-based mass marketing campaigns to sell chemical-based sunscreen for the past 2-3 generations.

 What causes skin cancer?